ozyurtf/io-scheduler/README.md

 These techniques help mitigate the performance impact of write operations, especially when dealing with many small, random writes.
 By buffering the writes in the disk cache and coalescing them at the OS level, the hard drive can optimize the write operations and improve overall system performance.

+## Failures

-**Failures**: HDDs can experience complete disk failure.
+HDDs can experience complete disk failure.
 If a **mechanical component of HDDs such as spindle motors, arms, read/write heads**, etc. **fail** (if the read/write heads make physical contact with the disk platters it can cause a big damage and complete disk failure) the **entire disk can become unusable.**

 Since **SSDs do not have moving mechanical components**, **they are built with electronic Flash memory**, and **data is stored in individual blocks**, **SSDs experience block failures which means a failure affects individual blocks rather than entire SSD**.

+## Recovery/Failure Prevention

-**Recovery/Failure Prevention**: For HDDs, **recovery/failure prevention is implemented at the array** (a group of multiple HDDs that are combined to work together as a single logical unit) **level**.
+For HDDs, **recovery/failure prevention is implemented at the array** (a group of multiple HDDs that are combined to work together as a single logical unit) **level**.
 This is commonly known as a **RAID configuration**.
 So **when a drive in the RAID array fails**, the **array can continue to function and data can be reconstructed or recovered using the redundant information that is stored in other drives**.
 This is what is meant by "recovery is implemented at the array level".

 For SSDs, **the recovery** can be done at **disk level** or **array level**.